 Please plan to bring enough food, snacks, drinks, alcohol and chocolate bars for your whole week at Nest.
 Cooking is allowed in Free Camping, and fires are permitted as long as you remove the turf (and keep it alive to replace when you leave) to create a fire pit.

 We have a water tap on site, to provide drinking water.
+It’s located at the bottom of the site, so plan accordingly.
 We recommend bringing a large container to fill up and store at your camp, as well as a smaller bottle to take around with you during the day.
-It’s a bit of a walk uphill from the tap to Free Camping, so consider investing in a roller or a cart if you think you’ll find it difficult.
+It’s quite a long walk uphill from the tap to Free Camping, so consider investing in a roller or a cart if you think you’ll find it difficult.
+Optionally, you can bring water with you (but consider your waste and recycling!).

 Leave No Trace principles stipulate a “pack-in, pack-out” approach.
 Nestlings who remove all evidence of their passage, and dispose of it in a socially and environmentally responsible manner, will be lauded as shining pillars of the community.